How to Take CBD

 Over the past few years, the CBD narrative has snowballed.
-From anecdotal accounts to mass media coverage, everybody’s talking about it.
-But great coverage does not always provide clear information, especially when you’re trying to work out the best way to take CBD.
+From anecdotal accounts to mass media reports, it seems like everybody’s talking about CBD.
+But this increased coverage does not always provide clear information, especially when you’re trying to work out the best way to take CBD.

-Whether it’s via Facebook, Instagram or email, the questions we receive the most from our community are ‘how do I take CBD?’ and ‘how much CBD should I take?’.
+Whether it’s via Facebook, Instagram or email, the questions we see the most are ‘how do I take CBD?’ and ‘how much should I take?’.
 And we hear you, which is why we’ve put together a detailed look at the different forms of CBD and recommended dosages for each of them.

-When administered sublingually, the drops are placed under the tongue) route when using CBD oil.
-Simply dispense the oil under the tongue and hold for a minimum of two minutes before swallowing to maximise absorption.
+We recommend the sublingual (under the tongue) route when using CBD oil.
+Simply dispense the oil under the tongue and hold for a minimum of two minutes before swallowing to maximise absorption into the bloodstream.